khanhbkqt/mcp-telegram/README.md

 ## What does this server do?

-As of not, the server provides read-only access to the Telegram API.
+The server provides access to the Telegram API, allowing users to:

 - [x] Get the list of dialogs (chats, channels, groups)
 - [x] Get the list of (unread) messages in the given dialog
+- [x] Retrieve messages with media (photos, videos, documents, audio)
+- [x] Request and receive media from users
 - [ ] Mark chanel as read
 - [ ] Retrieve messages by date and time
-- [ ] Download media files
 - [ ] Get the list of contacts
 - [ ] Draft a message
 - ...